 There is a clear chronological pattern at Langfonne, with the earliest finds close to or on the ice, and the most recent further away from the ice.
 It is still an open question whether this means that the ice was generally smaller in the Stone Age than in the Viking Age.
 We may be seeing what archaeologists call a taphonomic overprint.
 This means that the artefacts will survive better over time, the closer they are to the ice, as this would limit their time length of exposure.
 At present, we think that both ice size and the decay of artefacts causes this chronological pattern over time.

-The case study at Langfonne shows that natural processes have seriously damaged the archaeological record.
+The case study at Langfonne shows that natural processes have seriously damaged the archaeological record at Langfonne.
 Even so, it is still possible to gather historical information beyond the individual finds, at least during some time periods.
 Taking the impact of nature into account, careful study of the artefacts and the biological material from ice patches can give us information of considerable value.
 At Langfonne, we learned that an apparent peak in the number of arrows AD 700-750 is unlikely to be caused by natural processes.
-This shows the importance of glacial archaeology to our understanding of expanding resource extraction within Norway prior to the start of the Viking Age.
+This shows the importance of glacial archaeology to our understanding of expanding resource extraction in Norway prior to the start of the Viking Age.
 It also provides a smoking gun to new ideas on early trade in Scandinavia.

 Glacial archaeology is a new field in archaeology, still in its infancy.
 It has the potential to transform our understanding of human activity in the high mountains and beyond.
 However, in each case we have to carefully consider how natural processes may have altered the archaeological record.
 Without such analysis, we may mistake patterns in the record produced by natural processes with traces from human activities.
 The arrow upon arrow found in front of the receding ice do not point to intensive hunt there.
-Gravity and meltwater sent the arrows downslope, ending up in front of the ice.
+Gravity and meltwater sent the arrows downslope, and they ended up in front of the ice.

 The future of Langfonne